wellcomecollection/wellcomecollection.org/playwright/user-stories/works-search.md

-## A researcher can view items on a work in our catalogue
+## A researcher can complete a works search

 > As a _researcher_
 > I want to _find things I am interested in_